smartnsoft/StarsKit/README.md

 ### Step screens

-- Simply create the desired xib screen, with the same name than in StarsKit.
+- Simply create the desired xib screen, with the same name than in StarsKit
-- Sepcify the custom class and the module as "StarsKit".
+- Specify the custom class and the module as "StarsKit"
 - Uncheck "Inherit Module From Target"

 IBOutlet are optionnals, so you can decide if you want to implement them or not.